traefik/hub/WALKTHROUGH.md

       port: 3000
 ```

-:information_source: We've also removed the JWT authentication middleware, as we'll use Traefik Hub's built-in identity provider for user and credential management.
-Don't worry; the API is still secured, as you'll see it shortly.
+:information_source: We've also removed the API Key authentication middleware, as we'll use Traefik Hub's built-in identity provider for user and credential management.
+The API is still secured, as we'll see it shortly.

 Let's apply it: